isxGames/isxSQLite/README.md

 Using isxSQLite with InnerSpace
 -------------------------------
-Assuming that isxSQLite.dll is located in your `/innerspace/Extensions` folder, you can load the extension by typing `ext isxSQLite` inside the InnerSpace console.
+Assuming that isxSQLite.dll is located in the correct Extensions folder (see step 3 above), you can load the extension by typing `ext isxSQLite` inside the InnerSpace console.

 There is an example script located in the `+Scripts+` repository folder.
 You may copy this script to your `/innerspace/Scripts` folder and then edit it in order to test isxSQLite functionality.
 The script is heavily commented, so users are encouraged to read through it before asking questions.